Note 11/1/2017: while this is an older article on SEO, the basic facts are still very much valid.

 After all, J.C.
 Penny actually sells the products they ranked for – there was no trickery, you could actually get what you were looking for… and that’s the point of searching for something.

-I don’t agree with all the SEO “expertise” that’s bantered around in this article – something I address in SEO Secrets – there are a lot of experts who state this or that, but when I’ve tested these things, they don’t actually matter, or, even worse, will hurt your rankings… in this article I didn’t read anything that would hurt rankings, but I did read a few things that they claim to matter that do not.
+I don’t agree with all the SEO “expertise” that’s bantered around in this article – something I address in my SEO Brain Dump Course – there are a lot of experts who state this or that, but when I’ve tested these things, they don’t actually matter, or, even worse, will hurt your rankings… in this article I didn’t read anything that would hurt rankings, but I did read a few things that they claim to matter that do not.

 Until next time,